-I still can’t believe that for as many years I have been growing flowers that I have most recently come to discover the amazing world of China asters.
-Back in the day, when we were growing for grocery store sales, the only varieties on the market were run of the mill Matsumoto and spray types.
+For as many years as I have been growing flowers, I still can’t believe that I’ve only recently come to discover the great variety of China asters.
+Years ago, when we were growing for grocery store sales, the only varieties on the market were run-of-the-mill ‘Matsumoto’ and spray types.
 There was nothing beautiful or exciting about them, so I rarely included them in the garden.
-But a few years ago, I stumbled on a German grower offering the most incredible range of varieties that I had never seen before.
+But a few years ago, I stumbled onto a German grower offering an incredible range of varieties that I had never seen before.

-Last summer we grew over 40 varieties and this summer grew 40 more and I am now a passionate champion for China asters.
-What makes these plants so great is that they can be grown from seed, are easy to grow and flower at a time when the garden is starting to fade.
+The following summer we grew more than 40 varieties, and the next summer we grew 40 more, and now I am a passionate champion for China asters.
+What makes these plants so great is that they can be grown from seed, are easy to grow, and flower at a time when the garden is starting to fade.
 As the day length shortens, this group of plants is prompted to begin flowering.

-China asters are typically sown 6-8 weeks before the last spring frost and transplanted out after the weather has sufficiently warmed.
-Like other cold sensitive plants, such a zinnias, basil and celosia, it’s important to wait to tuck these into the garden until all danger of frost has passed.
+China asters are typically sown 6 to 8 weeks before the last spring frost and transplanted out after the weather has sufficiently warmed.
+As with other cold-sensitive plants, such as zinnias, basil, and celosia, it’s important to wait to tuck these into the garden until all danger of frost has passed.

-We use a layer of Hortonova netting stretched horizontally about 12 inches above the ground.
-Netting is held by in place by metal hoops that we made with our Johnny’s Quick Hoops Bender.
-Any type of stake, wooden or metal, will work just fine.
+We use a layer of Hortonova netting stretched horizontally about 12 inches (30.5 cm) above the ground.
+Netting is held in place by metal hoops that we made with our Johnny’s Quick Hoops Bender, but any type of stake, wooden or metal, will work just fine.
 As the plants grow, they push up through the grid of netting and get the support they need.

-After plants are tucked into the ground they just hang out for the better part of summer and are pretty boring in the landscape.
+After plants are tucked into the ground, they just hang out for the better part of the summer and seem dull in the landscape.
 I’ve found myself fretting over them, wondering if they are going to do anything.
 But as summer comes to a close, they start making buds and elongating in the waning light.

-As the rest of the garden starts to wind down and fall apart, China asters come into their prime and along with dahlias, helping finish the flower season strong.
-They are a must grow for late summer and early autumn bouquets.
+As the rest of the garden starts to wind down and fall apart, China asters come into their prime and, along with dahlias, help finish the flower season strong.
+They are a must-grow for late summer and early autumn bouquets.

+Altogether, we’ve grown close to 80 different mixes and individual varieties.
 Over in the Floret Shop you will find my absolute favorites.
-Peach and blush have become extremely popular colors with floral designers and brides.
-So if you have weddings in your future, you might want to consider the following varieties:
+Peach and blush have become extremely popular colors with floral designers and brides, so if you have wedding work in your future, you might want to consider the following varieties.